 One day in class, a teacher, tired of trying to keep Jerry quiet, decided to let him talk himself out.
 Jerry launched into some disjointed storytelling, with fragments of thoughts tumbling out, one after the other.
 He went on like this for ten or fifteen minutes, until Stan, knowing it was time to dismiss the class, finally muttered, “Jerry, be quiet.”

 Jerry’s loquaciousness contributed to his being chosen as a client representative.
-My first nine months at the Center, the clients were separated into divisions, with Division I having the clients with more severe intellectual disabilities, and Division II having the less impaired, and generally more mature, clients.
+When I first came to the Center, the clients were separated into divisions, with Division I having the clients with more severe intellectual disabilities, and Division II having the less impaired, and generally more mature, clients.
 Each division had its own work areas, products, and supervisors; I was originally hired as a Division I supervisor.
-But in the fall of 1980, when the Glass Department began operation, it became clear that clients from both divisions were needed there, so the divisions were eliminated.
+But in the fall of 1980, when the Glass Department began operation, it became clear that clients from both divisions were needed there, so the separation between the divisions began to fade.

 Listed below, by division, are the clients whose portraits appear in this book.
-Even though the divisions didn’t exist my last eighteen months at the Center, they do give a rough indication of where different clients stood in terms of their learning abilities and their work skills.
+Even though the divisions eventually disappeared as organizational entities, they do give a rough indication of where different clients stood in terms of their learning abilities and their work skills.

 |Amy Dole||Barry Simmons||Becky Rawlins|